 - Categories and subcategories

-Store and organize your database in an efficient system
+Store your database in an efficient system

 You might find that your product database comprises a number of spreadsheets, in which case it’s important to maintain a secure system to easily locate them and keep multiple backups.

 However by opting for a cloud system such as a SaaS PIM platform, you can upload thousands of spreadsheets into one centralized product database for your online store.
 This allows you to edit, optimize and automate product catalogs in bulk, with all data easily accessible and safely secured in the cloud.

 What are the benefits of PIM for creating ecommerce product databases?

 Centralizing your data to create a product database within PIM offers a number of benefits to both B2C and B2C businesses.

 Firstly, this method ensures consistency across all selling channels and means that your customers will always see the same quality information regardless of the touchpoint.

 Secondly, by creating a product database that can act as a single source of truth for your organization, quality data can be ensured across all departments.
 Every team will have access to the latest version of the content, without outdated spreadsheets circling round the business and creating confusion.
 With this new product database for your online store, you can make sure everyone is singing from the same hymn sheet.

 How does Sales Layer PIM work for product database